 1. Is DirectAsia travel insurance safe?

-Before we even get into the travel insurance plans, you may be thinking: Is DirectAsia safe?
+Before we dive into the plans, you might be wondering: Is DirectAsia legit?

 Now that that's sorted, let's go back to travel insurance.